 Rediscovery of the Mother & Transformation into a Queen or Goddess

 For many heroines, before they take onto the final stage, and that is the transformation into a queen or a goddess - they have the experience of the rediscovery of the mother.
 For Cinderella, the fairy godmother appears as a new maternal figure, the one who helps her and holds her hand into her transformation - the one who gives her the means for her to shine and to step into her power.
 Vasilisa becomes an assistant to a maker of cloth in which she once again finds the positive female influence in her life.
 Only after that do the Prince Charming in Cinderella's case and Tsar in Vasilisa's, come to marry them and make them a Queen or a Tsarevna.
 The process of rediscovery of the mother is the symbolic process of learning how to trust people again, since the heroines often go through a significant amount of trauma at the hands of their closest ones, and it is not rare that it comes from a maternal figure.
 The new mother may also be the real mother the heroine finds after she escapes the "witch mother" or even the prince's mother.
 If the mother element is absent from the heroine's journey, then, like Psyche, she has to go through a slightly different path of learning the feminine power and wisdom.
 The result however, is always the same - the powerless maidens become queens and goddesses.
 It is Love that offers the heroine an opportunity for enlightenment, and she by following this "call to love", as a contrast to the hero's journey of "call to adventure" comes to see her apotheosis or transformation into a queen.
+This love does not have to be simply romantic love, it can be love towards God, wisdom, exploration, knowledge, but her journey is always inwards.
+The hero of course also most conquer himself but heroine faces the dilemma of being a victim at every stage.
+Every time she is in the situation, where like psyche, she cannot move forward or move back, she is given an option to be a victim or heroine of her journey.
 At the end of the story, they come to be fully individualised, compassionate and devoted to love, but empowered, enlightened and aware.